Animals in Cyprus

 Then we have The Nicosia Dog shelter

-When I visited in July 2003 I wanted to take 7 of the 150 dogs
+When I last visited in July 2003 I wanted to take at least 7 of the 150 dogs

 in residence, but of course took only 1.